neer47/task-manager/README.md

-Here is your updated `README.md` formatted for GitHub **with Swagger and sync handler references removed**, as requested:

----

 # Task Management API

 A RESTful API built with Node.js, Express.js, and MongoDB for managing users and tasks, featuring JWT authentication and an AI-powered task summary using a Large Language Model (LLM) API (e.g., XAI's Grok API).
 The project follows the Model-View-Controller (MVC) architecture, adheres to industry standards, and includes comprehensive testing and documentation.